Thousands line streets of Yarmouth as wake is held for fallen K-9 officer

 Emergency room worker Elaine Kuzyk said, “Unbelievable.
 They let everyone out of the hospital to show support.”

 A visitation for Gannon began Tuesday afternoon.
-A funeral Mass is scheduled for Wednesday morning.
-Both will take place at St. Pius X Roman Catholic Church.
+A funeral Mass is scheduled for Wednesday morning at St. Pius X Roman Catholic Church.
 Gannon will then be laid to rest at a private burial.

 The officers marched shoulder-to-shoulder from the town’s high school to the church for the wake.
 Two officers will spend the night alongside Gannon’s body.